 Sometime after his surgery, he announced that he was feeling good and was in good health.
 Sadly, Johnnie Cochran passed away on March 29th, 2005, at his home in Los Angeles.

 Johnnie Cochran was aged 67 when he died.

 A public viewing of his casket took place on April 4th at the Angelus Funeral Home.
 The viewing also took place at the Second Baptist Church, Los Angeles, on April 5th.

 His family held a memorial service at the West Angeles Church of God in Christ on April 6th.
 His remains were buried in Inglewood Park Cemetery in Inglewood, California.

-His father and many friends attended Johnnie’s funeral.
+His father, children, and many friends attended Johnnie’s funeral.
 Former clients, including OJ Simpson and Michael Jackson, were also there.